top of page

 Issue

-World trade causes two major problems: (1) developed markets become dependent upon foreign goods and services for their economy, and (2) emerging markets are artificially inflated due to their export surpluses.
-The international community should address these situations, or the problems may continue for the global economy.
+World trade causes two major problems: developed markets become too dependent upon importing cheap foreign goods, and emerging markets become artificially inflated due to exporting large surpluses.
+The international community needs to address this situation or it may continue to be problematic for the global economy.

 Solution

-Rather than tariffs which are ineffective, a better solution would be for the United Nations to restrict world trade for nations to become more independent and self-reliant in themselves.
-In that, every nation will be required to build, manufacture, and develop within their borders rather than rely on other countries for those items.
+Rather than utilizing tariffs which are ineffective, a better solution would be for the United Nations to restrict world trade so that nations may become more independent and self-reliant in themselves.
+In that, every nation will be required to build, manufacture, and develop within their own borders rather than rely on other countries for such items.

 An example why this is important was during the Covid-19 viral outbreak.
-Many nations had to wait for the vaccine to be produced by a foreign country until they were able to receive their own supply, which unnecessarily endangered the lives of their people.
-It would have been better if the vaccine was mass-produced in every nation once it was determined to be effective against the virus.
+Many nations had to wait for the vaccine to be produced by a foreign country until they were able to receive their own supply that unnecessarily endangered their lives.
+It would have been better if the vaccine was mass-produced in every nation once it was determined that it was effective against the virus.

-The biggest hurdle in accomplishing this effort for worldwide self-reliance is financial assistance.
-Nations will need to provide the monetary funds necessary to encourage foreign companies to expand their businesses into their local markets.
-For example, a chip manufacturer may not have enough capital to construct a semiconductor plant in every nation, so the local government will need to provide the necessary funds to make the effort possible.
+The biggest hurdle in accomplishing this effort is financial assistance.
+Nations need to provide the funds necessary to encourage foreign companies to expand their businesses into their markets.
+For example, a chip manufacturer may not have enough capital to construct a billion-dollar semiconductor plant in every nation, so the local government will need to provide the financial assistance to make the effort possible.

-This global effort will take some time however.
+The global effort for every nation to become more self-reliant in themselves will take some time.
 Perhaps, 5-10 years for large economies, and 10-15 years for smaller-sized nations.
-The first year alone will consist primarily of the planning and preparation necessary to make various business deals and arrangements regarding manufacturing and supply chain issues.
-Cooperation is needed here between businesses and governments to ensure success.
+The first year alone will consist of the planning and preparation necessary to make various business deals and arrangements regarding manufacturing concerns and supply chain issues.
+Cooperation is needed here between businesses and governments to ensure success of the multi-year effort.

-Restricting world trade will enable nations to "live within their means" while maintaining manageable growth that is sustainable in the long term.
-The result will be that developed markets wouldn't be dependent upon foreign goods/services, and emerging markets wouldn't become artificially stimulated through excessive exporting.
+The eventual restriction of world trade by the international community that requires all nations to be self-reliant will enable countries to "live within their means" while maintaining manageable growth that is sustainable in the long term.
+The result of this effort will be that developed markets wouldn't be dependent upon foreign goods/services, and emerging markets wouldn't become artificially stimulated through excessive exporting.

 bottom of page